 I embarked on trying to heal my heart with kindness, I wanted to remember my daughter, Elizabetta, without the hurt and anger I carried.
 I wanted to heal the world, fix a broken hospital system that does not treat second trimester miscarriages as birthing a child, but most of all I wanted peace.

-Alex Morgan, murdered aged 23
+Alex Morgan, died by homicide aged 23

 Yet there are aspects to this life-changing event that have altered who I am for the better.
 I no longer agonize about what life is about; I now know – it’s about living with grace and love and gentleness.
 I no longer fear death.
 I let the future unfold without attempting to plan or foresee every last detail.
 What will be, will be.